aprettyloner/aws-kubeflow-workshop/content/kubeflow_dist_training/install.md

 ```

 #### Navigate to the Kubeflow Dashboard - THIS WILL TAKE A FEW MINUTES
-Notes:
-*  DNS is eventually consistent and will take a few minutes to propagate.
-* Please be patient if you see a 404 in your browser.
+Note:  DNS is eventually consistent and will take a few minutes to propagate.
+Please be patient if you see a 404 in your browser.
 It will take a few minutes!

 ```bash
 echo $(kubectl get ingress -n istio-system -o jsonpath='{.items[0].status.loadBalancer.ingress[0].hostname}')